Confoederatio/Confoederatio/README.md

 ## About Me

 I'm from Cali!
 SoCal's been my home my whole life.
-I was born in LA, but I live in San Diego, just north of the border now after moving around Orange and Riverside counties, pretty much lived everywhere between LA and San Diego.
+I was born in LA, but I live in San Diego, just north of the border now after moving around Orange and Riverside counties, pretty much lived everywhere between LA and here.

 Got into programming thru MC plugins, might upload some of them in the future.
 Odd way, I know, I don't really know what I'm doing here any more than you do.